 Capital One: Best for High-volume Transactions

-The Capital One Spark Business Basic Checking is the best for processing a large number of monthly transactions?
+Do you process a large number of monthly transactions?
 Then Capital One is ideal for you.
 It offers unlimited transactions with no transaction fees.
-In addition, the monthly service fee is waived if you keep a minimum of $2,000 in your account.
-Plus, this bank has more than 39,000 in-network ATMs and approximately 750 branch locations in the US.
+Plus, this bank has more than 39,000 in-network ATMs and approximately 750 branch locations in the United States.
 However, you must visit a branch to apply.

-Who it’s best for: LLCs located in Connecticut, Delaware, Louisiana, Maryland, New Jersey, New York, Texas, Virginia, and Washington, D.C., and that process more than 200 transactions each month.
+Who it’s best for: LLCs located in Connecticut, Delaware, Louisiana, Maryland, New Jersey, New York, Texas, Virginia, and Washington, D.C. that process more than 200 transactions each month.

 - Monthly fee: $15; waived if you maintain a $2,000 minimum 30 or 90-day average balance or if you have two other Capital One accounts